 From messaging to transportation apps to health monitoring, we’re using our phones more and more to take care of day-to-day life.
 So it’s no surprise that we’ve seen a proliferation of mobile payments apps in recent years.
-A 2015 Accenture Consulting report found that 23% of millennials make a mobile payment at a merchant at least weekly; that number has likely increased since.
+A 2020 Accenture Driving The Future of Payments Report found that 68% of Gen Z consumers are interested in instant person-to-person payments – more than any other age group.

 Mobile wallet companies

 There are a variety of companies that offer mobile payments apps.
-But the most popular are Apple Pay (Apple’s mobile payments solution), Android Pay (Google’s mobile payments solution), and Samsung Pay (Samsung’s mobile payments solution).
+But the most popular are Apple Pay (Apple’s mobile payments solution) and Google Pay (Google’s mobile payments solution).
 If you have a more recent model of an iOS or Android device, chances are it can support a mobile payments app.
 On the merchant side of the equation, Square offers a payments processor and system that can accept mobile payments.
-All you need to start accepting Apple Pay, Android Pay, and Samsung Pay at your business is Square’s mobile payments reader and your mobile device.
+All you need to start accepting Apple Pay and Google Pay at your business is Square’s mobile payments reader and your mobile device.
 (Check here to see if your device is compatible—most new iOS and Android models are).

 NFC, or “contactless,” payments are payments that occur in person between a mobile device and an equipped payments processor.
-To make an NFC mobile payment, you need to have a mobile wallet app on your device.
-And to accept an NFC mobile payment at your business, you need a payments reader (like the Square contactless + chip reader).
+To make a contactless payment, you need to have a mobile wallet app on your device, or use a contactless-enabled credit or debit card (learn how to check if your card is contactless enabled here).
+And to accept an NFC mobile payment at your business, you need a payments reader (like the Square Reader for contactless and chip).

 Contactless payments are as secure as EMV chip card payments but have some upsides when it comes to usage and speed.

-Below are the most popular examples of NFC mobile payments apps.
+Below are the most popular examples of NFC contactless payments and how to start paying with them.
 (To learn more about NFC, read our in-depth guide What Is NFC?
 Everything You Need to Know About Near Field Communication.)

-Google’s mobile wallet technology, Android Pay, is available on all NFC-enabled devices that run Android version 4.4 or later.
-To use Android Pay, open the app on your phone (which requires the user to have a secure lock screen) and complete the transaction by holding your device over the payments reader.
+Google’s mobile wallet technology, Google Pay, is available on all NFC-enabled devices that run Android version 4.4 or later.
+To use Google Pay, open the app on your phone (which requires the user to have a secure lock screen) and complete the transaction by holding your device over the payments reader.